 In the table all used values are displayed with the corresponding color and legend.
 At the beginning of each row there is a check box; if it is unchecked, this value is no longer shown on the map.
 With double click in the table, the Color, the Value and the Legend can be modified (for the color, the Selector de Cor widget opens).

 Below the table there are buttons with which you can change the default classes generated by QGIS:

-In the 3D View tab you can make the settings for the rendering of the point cloud in 3D maps.
 Following options can be selected from the drop down menu at the top of the tab:

 No Rendering: Data are not displayed